-Dr. Tarak J. Patel, MD, BA is a pulmonologist in San Antonio, TX specializing in pulmonology (lung & respiratory disease), sleep medicine, pediatric pulmonology and pediatric sleep medicine.
-He graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine in 1997 and has 27 years of experience.
-Dr. Tarak J. Patel, MD, BA is affiliated with CHRISTUS Health, Baptist Health System, Baylor College of Medicine, Methodist Health System, Baptist Hospital, Methodist Physicians, TEXAS MEDICAL AND SLEEP SPECIALISTS, PLLC, Pulmonology Clinic at CHRISTUS Children's and Methodist Children's Hospital.
+Dr. Tarak J. Patel, MD, BA is a pediatric pulmonologist in San Antonio, TX specializing in pediatric pulmonology, general pediatrics and pediatric sleep medicine.
+He graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine in 1997 and has 28 years of experience.
+Dr. Tarak J. Patel, MD, BA is affiliated with Baylor College of Medicine, Methodist Physicians, Methodist Health System, Baptist Health System, CHRISTUS Health, Baptist Hospital, TEXAS MEDICAL AND SLEEP SPECIALISTS, PLLC and Methodist Children's Hospital.

 San Antonio, TX 78207